pythononwheels/pow_devel/README.txt

   * get an impression: a-weblog-in-8-minutes-with-pow
   * homepage: www.pythononwheels.org

-  Although it is an alpha release, it is fully usable.
-For example the www.pythononwheels.org page is hosted on pow.
-  I really appreciate all of your feedback on pow.
+  Although it is an early release, it is fully usable.
+For example the www.pythononwheels.org page is hosted on pow. we really appreciate all of your feedback on pow.

 Thanks:
 ---------------------------------------------
-  With respect to rails which started it all off, we are 'only' on 'wheels but it feels like having wings ;) Just try it yourself.
+  * to rails which started it all off, we are 'only' on 'wheels but it feels like having wings ;) Just try it yourself.

-  Also to all developers of the tools and frameworks pow is based on.
+  * to all developers of the tools and frameworks pow is based on.
 Really amazing work.

-  To the snake ;)
+  * To the snake ;)

-  To My family who let me work on it (from 23:00 to 01:00 - so I call pow internally 1121)
+  * To My family who let me work on it (from 23:00 to 01:00 - so I call pow internally 1121)

-  To Beckzman who added the flush messages.
+  * To Beckzman no team can be just one man ;)